Sean-Haverstock/episode-switcher/README.md

 Approach: I conditionally rendered much of the data such as images, airdates, summaries and premier dates which were often absent with the use of ternary operators.
 For missing images, I created div's the same size as the images that are provided from the api.

-#### Other Notes

-Given the app did not have deeply nested comonents, I passed props through instead of using a Context provider.